Cortina ski resort overview

-Welcome to Cortina and one of the most magnificent landscapes you'll see in the ski world.
+Welcome to Cortina ski holidays and some of the most magnificent landscapes you'll see in the ski world.
 A bona fide Italian supermodel of a winter resort.
 Traditionally for wealthy Italians, Cortina has opened up for the wider market with a measly 2 hour transfer from Venice; cheap flights throughout the winter season.

 Stone church spires soar out from cascading piazzas surrounded by the towering Dolomites; great limestone towers and cliffs that are tinged pink at dawn and dusk.
 It feels like you're in the most exclusive of winter retreats, just mountains and snow in every direction.